 History of the Mississippi Lottery

-After much debate and campaigning, Mississippi is finally due to get its own Lotto after lawmakers passed a bill in August 2018 to create a new state lottery.
+After much debate and campaigning, lottery tickets have finally gone on sale in Mississippi after lawmakers passed a bill in August 2018 to create a new state lottery.
 This was just the latest development in many years of Mississippi lottery history.
 Catch up on how we got to this moment by following the timeline below.

 - July 1803: Plans for Mississippi’s first ever lottery were announced, the proceeds from which would fund the recently-established Jefferson College.
 The lottery gained little interest from the Mississippian public and in May 1805 the idea was abandoned and tickets refunded.